 Once you've finished your design, it's good practice to run through a checklist and get someone else to look over your work.
 A second pair of eyes will often spot something you may have missed, especially if you've been working on a project for a while.

-For instance, take the latest WeightWatchers redesign by Pentagram.
-The new logo has attracted ridicule and derision from some quarters because of the four letters that glaringly jump out in the middle of the word.
+For instance, take the WeightWatchers redesign by Pentagram.
+The logo attracted ridicule and derision from some quarters because of the four letters that glaringly jump out in the middle of the word.
 I'll leave you to take a look and work out what I'm talking about.

 10. Not considering context